-In any case, we’re loving this cruise for the people and the friendships we continue to build each day at breakfast, dinner and the other venues around the ship.
+In any case, we’re loving this cruise for the people and the friendships we continue to build each day at breakfast, dinner, and the other venues around the ship.
 How we got so lucky, we’ll never know.
-But, we continue to revel in our surrounding on all terms and during all conditions.
+But, we continue to revel in our surroundings on all terms and during all conditions.

 Tom is seated at a table a few tables over from me with a favorite couple we’ve met, Renee and Jeff, older than us, more fun than one can imagine.